Overview

 Do I need to be an expert in Python?

 You will be doing your own programming but will be given specific modules for some of the necessary calculations.
-Some experience in programming is therefore needed, but you do not need to be an expert.
+The first week of the course will include a tutorial of Python programming skills required for the course.
+Experience in programming is therefore needed, but you do not need to be a Python expert.
+If you would like to assess your level of understanding of Python, you can try this or similar websites and focus specifically on Python basics and NumPy.

 How much detail should I know about human anatomy?